 The Indian Society of Rheology (ISR) was established on 4 February 1982, with the goal of advancing knowledge relating to the physics of deformation and flow of matter.

-Over the past 15-20 years, India has witnessed a steady increase in the number of researchers from across disciplines who are engaged in the pursuit of scientific investigations of complex fluids/soft matter.
+Over the past two decades, India has witnessed a steady increase in the number of researchers from across disciplines engaged in the pursuit of scientific investigations of complex fluids/soft matter.
 Rheology has become an important tool to interrogate the structure and dynamics of this state of matter.
 There has also been an increasing interest among industrial R&D groups in the country to use rheology as a tool for quality control, benchmarking and product development.
-In this backdrop, the Indian Society of Rheology (ISR) has been rejuvenated in 2012 with the following goals:
+In this backdrop, the Indian Society of Rheology (ISR) has been rejuvenated in 2012.